 1. Cognitive load is the real Exhibition problem: Teachers fail not because of poor pedagogy but because managing twenty-five divergent inquiry projects simultaneously exceeds working memory capacity.
 A phased timeline reduces this load to manageable weekly tasks.

-2. The Thinking Framework structures each week: Systems Thinking (Week 1), Compare and Classify (Week 2), Analogy and Perspective (Week 3), and Part-Whole and Sequence (Week 5) map directly onto Exhibition phases and give pupils a cognitive scaffold that transfers across projects.
+2. The Thinking Framework structures each week: Systems Thinking (Week 1), Compare and Classify (Week 2), Analogy and Perspective (Week 3), and Part-Whole and Sequence (Week 5) map directly onto Exhibition phases and give learners a cognitive scaffold that transfers across projects.

 4. Formative check-ins, not summative judgements: Weekly mentor conferences of five to eight minutes are more effective than end-of-unit assessments for keeping inquiry on track (Murdoch, 2015).

-5. Start building Exhibition readiness from Year 3: Schools that embed the inquiry cycle and Thinking Framework operations from the earliest years produce Year 6 pupils who need far less scaffolding during the Exhibition itself.
+5. Start building Exhibition readiness from Year 3: Schools that embed the inquiry cycle and Thinking Framework operations from the earliest years produce Year 6 learners who need far less scaffolding during the Exhibition itself.

 Why the Exhibition Breaks Teachers